zeeshannisar/maximising-kidney-glomeruli-segmentation-using-limited-labels/README.md

 For pre-training, the UNet encoder is used as the default backbone.
 However, the codebase is flexible and supports any state-of-the-art CNN or transformer-based deep learning architecture as a backbone.
 To accelerate training, distributed multi-GPU support is implemented using ```TensorFlow v2```.
-To set up the exact similar environment, install all dependencies with:
+To set up the environment, install all dependencies with:
 ```
 pip install -r requirements.txt
 ```
 **Dataset Structure:**
-Organize your dataset as shown below, supporting multiple domains with varying numbers of images:
+Organize your dataset as shown below, supporting multiple domains (stains) with varying numbers of images:
 ```
 ____SSL
     ├──random_patches/colour